Los Angeles Aggravated Trespassing Attorney

 Have you been charged with Aggravated Trespassing in Los Angeles, CA?
 A charge of “Felony Trespassing” or “Trespass After Making Credible Threat” refers to aggravated trespassing which is more serious than regular trespassing.
 Aggravated trespassing is a wobbler offense that can be prosecuted as a misdemeanor or a felony.
 Along with fines and time in jail, you could be slapped with a restraining order since this offense is typically associated with acts of domestic violence.

 You need an experienced Los Angeles aggravated trespassing attorney fighting for you if you want to protect your future.
-Call the Rodriguez Law Group to schedule a free consultation now.
+Call The Rodriguez Law Group to schedule a free consultation now.

-- 1 How a Los Angeles Criminal Defense Attorney Can Help Following an Aggravated Trespassing Arrest
+- 1 How a Los Angeles Criminal Defense Attorney Can Help Following an Aggravated Trespassing Arrest in LA

 - 2 Penal Code 601 PC – Aggravated (Felony) Trespass